chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 **Formula**: Cumulative inflation adjustment using compound growth: spending increases by inflation rate each year.

-**Methodology**: Uses actual year-by-year CPI rates per category when available (historical accumulation phase), falls back to historical averages for projections (retirement phase).
+**Methodology**: Inflation adjustments apply only during the retirement phase (no spending occurs during accumulation).
+Uses historical average category-specific CPI rates when available for dynamic withdrawals, otherwise falls back to overall historical average inflation rate.
+The same average rate is applied consistently across all retirement periods.

 ---

 ## 4. Simulation Methodology

-### 4.1 Hybrid Simulation (Default Approach)
+### 4.1 Hybrid Simulation

-**Methodology**: Combines historical data for accumulation phase with Monte Carlo projections for retirement phase.
+**Methodology**: The application uses a hybrid simulation approach that combines historical data for the accumulation phase with Monte Carlo projections for the retirement phase.
+This is the sole simulation method implemented.

 **Accumulation Phase**: